lichess-org/lila/README.md

 Lichess is written in [Scala 2.11](https://www.scala-lang.org/), and relies on the [Play 2.4](https://www.playframework.com/) framework.
 [scalatags](http://www.lihaoyi.com/scalatags/) is used for templating.
-Pure chess logic is contained in [scalachess](https://github.com/ornicar/scalachess) submodule.
+Pure chess logic is contained in the [scalachess](https://github.com/ornicar/scalachess) submodule.
 The server is fully asynchronous, making heavy use of Scala Futures and [Akka 2 actors](http://akka.io).
+Some WebSocket connections are handled by a [seperate server](https://github.com/ornicar/lila-ws) that communicates using [redis](https://redis.io/).
 Lichess talks to [Stockfish](http://stockfishchess.org/) deployed in an [AI cluster](https://github.com/niklasf/fishnet) of donated servers.
 It uses [MongoDB](https://mongodb.org) to store more than 1 billion games, which are indexed by [elasticsearch](http://elasticsearch.org).
-HTTP requests and websocket connections are proxied by [nginx](http://nginx.org).
+HTTP requests and WebSocket connections are proxied by [nginx](http://nginx.org).
 The web client is written in [TypeScript](https://typescriptlang.org) and [snabbdom](https://github.com/snabbdom/snabbdom), using [Sass](https://sass-lang.com/) to generate CSS.
 The [blog](https://lichess.org/blog) uses a free open content plan from [prismic.io](https://prismic.io).
 All rated games are published in a [free PGN database](https://database.lichess.org).
 Browser testing done with [![Browserstack](https://raw.githubusercontent.com/ornicar/lila/master/public/images/browserstack.png)](https://www.browserstack.com).
 Please help us [translate lichess with Crowdin](https://crowdin.com/project/lichess).

+See [lichess.org/source](https://lichess.org/source) for a list of repositories.

-[Join us on discord](https://discord.gg/hy5jqSs) or in the #lichess freenode IRC channel for more info.
+[Join us on discord](https://discord.gg/hy5jqSs) or in the `#lichess` freenode IRC channel for more info.
 Use [GitHub issues](https://github.com/ornicar/lila/issues) for bug reports and feature requests.

 Installation